aaronDev28/Bangalore_House_Price_Prediction_oneAPI/README.md

 - Python, Intel One API, Intel oneDAL, Scikit-learn, Pandas, Numpy, Flask, Matplotlib, GridSearchCV, K-fold cross-validation, and Pickle are powerful tools and libraries used in developing machine learning models and web applications.
 The project demonstrates the power of data science in solving real-world problems and provides a robust framework for developing similar machine-learning applications.

-These are just a few examples of the knowledge and skills that i likely gained while building this project.
+These are just a few examples of the knowledge and skills that we likely gained while building this project.
 Overall, building a price prediction application is a challenging and rewarding experience that requires a combination of technical expertise and real estate knowledge.